-Employee Share Ownership Plans (ESOPs).
+3.4.2 Employee Share Ownership Plans (ESOPs)

-While rent collecting by labour and others is nothing unusual in advanced countries when it comes to state-owned enterprises the creation of Employee Share Ownership Plans or ESOPs are by all accounts unique to Ireland.
-ESOPs are owned by the employees of the state-owned firm.
-The ESOP is awarded shares in the state-owned firm either free or at a substantial discount.30 In some instances the ESOP is created when the state-owned firm is privatised, where the shares held by the ESOP typically account for just under 15% of the company (Palcic & Reeves, 2004, Table 11, p.
-20), or while it is still in state ownership, where the ESOP's ownership is 5% or less.31 The sums transferred, for selected privatisations up to 2002, are considerable: from €83,161 per ESOP member in the case of Eircomto €27,522 per ESOP member in the case of ACC Bank (ibid., Table 11, p.
+While rent collecting by labour and others would not be entirely unexpected in advanced countries when it comes to state-owned enterprises, the creation of Employee Share Ownership Plans or ESOPs are by all accounts unique to Ireland.
+ESOPs are owned by the employees of the state-owned firm and on occasion are entitled to nominate a member to the board.38 The ESOP is awarded shares in the state-owned firm either free or at a substantial discount.39 In some instances the ESOP is created when the state-owned firm is privatised, where the shares held by the ESOP typically account for just under 15% of the company (Palcic & Reeves, 2004, Table 11, p.
+20), or while it is still in state ownership, where the ESOP's ownership is 5% or less.40 The sums transferred, for selected privatisations up to 2002, are considerable: from R3,161 per ESOP member in the case of Eircom to L27,522 per ESOP member in the case of ACC Bank (ibid., Table 11, p.
 20).
 At least three issues arise with respect to the privatisation of state owned firms and ESOPs.

 First, it is not entirely clear what the rationale for this transfer of wealth from society at large to a select group of individuals who happen to be lucky enough to work for the state-owned firm.
-It appears to consist of two parts: first, in return for work place changes and increased flexibility (ibid, p.
-20);32 and second, a bribe not to attempt to block privatisation.
-It is not at all clear how close is the relationship
+It appears to consist of two parts: first, in return for

-29 Of course, introducing market mechanisms to increase competition is likely to reduce if not eliminate rents irrespective of ownership; however, that does not necessarily prevent the return to capital be captured by labour, which would be much less likely under private compared to public ownership.
-30 For the FSOP
+37 Of course, introducing market mechanisms to increase competition is likely to reduce if not eliminate rents irrespective of ownership; however, that does not necessarily prevent the return to capital be captured by labour, which would be much less likely under private compared to public ownership.